 Comments are welcome and feedback is appreciated: feel free to share your experiences with a particular recipe, anything you did differently, share a recommendation, or just want to say hi, etc. If you’re feeling shy or want to contact me privately, do so using the contact form.

-My name is Zoe and I am passionate foodie: a term I uses endearingly to describe myself and my gastronomic interests.
-This passion has expanded itself into the gastroblogosphere, video tutorials, and amateur food photography in addition to my personal life, in which food is a constant presence.
-(You can still read my original, witty introduction here.)
+My name is Zoe and I’m a self-described, passionate foodie: a term I use endearingly to describe myself and my gastronomic interests.
 I have been in the kitchen since I was about ten years old and have been cooking and baking grain-free, gluten-free, dairy-free, and sugar-free for roughly four years.